Asper Centre Cases

 Attorney General of Canada v.
 Joseph Power

-The issue of this case is whether the Crown enjoys absolute immunity in passing legislation which is subsequently deemed unconstitutional.
-The respondent seeks damages flowing from the enactment of unconstitutional provisions under section 24(1) of the Charter, submitting that the provisions were clearly wrong and taken in bad faith.
+The issue central to this case is whether the Crown enjoys absolute immunity in passing legislation which is subsequently deemed unconstitutional.
+The respondent sought damages flowing from the enactment of unconstitutional provisions under section 24(1) of the Charter, submitting that the provisions were clearly wrong and taken in bad faith.
 The Court of Appeal held that the Crown does not enjoy absolute immunity regarding unconstitutional legislation per Mackin v.
 New Brunswick (Minister of Finance).
-The Asper Centre’s intervention focuses on the appropriate framework for awarding damages to remedy Charter violations caused by unconstitutional legislation.
-The Asper Centre argues that the appellant erred in contending that awarding damages under section 24(1) of the charter will never be appropriate and just for two reasons.
+The Asper Centre’s intervention focused on the appropriate framework for awarding damages to remedy Charter violations caused by unconstitutional legislation.
+The Asper Centre argued that the appellant erred in contending that awarding damages under section 24(1) of the charter will never be appropriate and just for two reasons.
 First, section 24(1), properly interpreted, does not bar remedial damages for harms suffered by an individual due to the existence of a law that violates the Charter.
 Second, the Ward test provides the necessary proportionate approach for assessing s.
 24(1) damages for harms caused by the existence and operation of an unconstitutional law.
 The Appeal was heard on December 7, 2023.

 Asper Centre Factum